 Online shopping checkout: Essentially reserved for cash back and points cards, some issuers allow cardholders to use their rewards while paying for online purchases at certain retailers.
 This can be useful if you’ve found a specific item you’re interested in.
 For example, Discover allows you to use your cash back rewards at Amazon.com’s checkout.

 Merchandise or gift card: Some cards reward generously for purchases made through their shopping portal, while others may not reward so well for merchandise or gift cards.
 That’s why it’s best to check before making a redemption.
 Travel card issuers may offer gift card rewards, but it’s often inadvisable because you’re losing value redeeming rewards and miles for gift cards.
-Some cash back cards offer decent deals, however: with Discover you can purchase gift cards ranging from $5 to $200 (in increments of $5), with added value to each card, and the Citi Rewards+ Card rounds up points toward gift card redemptions.
+Some cash back cards offer decent deals, however: with Discover you can purchase gift cards ranging from $5 to $200 (in increments of $5)and the Citi Rewards+ Card rounds up points toward gift card redemptions.

 The process starts before even applying for a card, making sure you can afford the required spend to earn the bonus.
 Once you’ve found the right fit, there are a few ways to set yourself up for success.